4-H Summer Camp Employment

 Initial application deadline is February 1, 2017.
 All applications received after February 1 will be accepted until all positions are filled.
 Interviews will follow shortly, either by phone or in person.
 You will be contacted by a 4-H hiring representative to schedule a time.

-First-year staff members earn a minimum of $35/day plus room and board.
-Over the entire summer, program staff can earn $1,500-$2,500 depending upon days off and camp schedules.
+Over the entire summer, program staff can earn $1,500-$3,500, which includes room and board, depending upon days off and camp schedules.

 Summer program staff work full-time from mid/late-May to early August depending upon the site.
 Each week will have scheduled time off both during the week and one full day off per week.
 Unscheduled time off will need to be discussed in advance with your camp director and appropriate paperwork submitted.